abhikothari091/Visual-Question-Answering-bot/README.md

 ## Dataset Information

 We use the **VQA v2 dataset**, a widely recognized benchmark for Visual Question Answering tasks.
-The dataset includes images from MS COCO and questions with corresponding answers, curated to evaluate a model's reasoning capabilities.
+The dataset includes images from MS COCO and questions with corresponding answers, curated to evaluate a model's reasoning capabilities.The dataset used in this project can be downloaded from this [link](https://visualqa.org/vqa_v1_download.html)

 ### Preprocessing
 - **Data Loader**: